JaredP94/Unreal-Development-Guides-and-Tips/README.md

 # Unreal-Development-Guides-and-Tips

-A broad repo ranging from high-level concept explanations down useful shortcuts that aim to improve your Unreal Engine 4 development journey.
+A broad repo ranging from high-level concept explanations down to useful shortcuts that aim to improve your Unreal Engine 4 development journey.

 **Be sure to bookmark as updates are ongoing <(^_^<)**